armandcismaru/DeepTraderX/README.md

 This repository was created as part of my final individual project for the MEng Computer Science 4th year dissertation.
 It aims to explore the dynamics of a high performing, Deep Learning based trader, trained solely on data derived from the observation of Level-2 data from the Limit Order Book (LOB) of a simulated financial exchange.
 The project is using the [Threaded Bristol Stock Exchange (TBSE)](https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange) which was built with the purpose of replicating the asynchronous and parallel nature of real life markets, being a multithreaded extension of the [Bristol Stock Exchange (BSE)](https://github.com/davecliff/BristolStockExchange), created by Dave Cliff.

-The results of my research indicate positive results of DeepTrader versus the other, well established, public-domain literature.
+The results of my research indicate positive results of DeepTraderX (DTX) versus the other, well established, public-domain literature.
 In some cases the profits are overwhelmingly higher.
 All the details can be found in my [thesis](fz19792_meng_dissertation.pdf).
 The hope is to turn this into a peer-reviewed published paper.
 Feel free to message me if you want to use this work and need any details.
 Please star this repository if you find its contents useful.

 ## Running instructions